Towards Using Package Centrality Trend to Identify Packages in Decline: Evaluation Datasets

 \section{Evaluation Datasets}

-To obtain a baseline for our approach, we devise a dataset containing packages \decline and packages \textit{not in decline}, so we can evaluate if our approach can reliably report packages \decline.
+To obtain a baseline for our approach, we devise a dataset containing packages \decline and packages \stable, so we can evaluate if our approach can reliably report packages \decline.
 Unfortunately, there is no existing large dataset that captures the shifts in community interest we aim to evaluate.
-After all, we are trying to use centrality to shed light on how the \npm community migrates from one package to another, which includes very popular packages but also includes packages that are used by a niche of the community.

 To compensate for the absence of this ideal dataset, we build three different baseline datasets.
-First, we build a corpus using metrics from the official search engine of \npm (\npms) to evaluate if centrality can detect packages \decline before \npms~(\Cref{sub:data_npms}). \review{ Second, we collect data from the largest survey of the JavaScript community conducted by~\citet{StateOfJS:online}, which asked the opinion of more than 20 thousand developers about 20-30 popular \npm packages~(\Cref{sub:data_survey}). } With this baseline we aim to evaluate if centrality can capture the satisfaction/dissatisfaction of developers using the trend in centrality right before the survey took place.
+First, we build a corpus using metrics from the official search engine of \npm (\npms) to evaluate if centrality can detect packages \decline before \npms~(\Cref{sub:data_npms}).
+Second, we collect data from the largest survey of the JavaScript community conducted by~\citet{StateOfJS:online}, which asked the opinion of more than 20 thousand developers about 20-30 popular \npm packages~(\Cref{sub:data_survey}).
+With this baseline we aim to evaluate if centrality can capture the satisfaction/dissatisfaction of developers using the trend in centrality right before the survey took place.
 Third, we craft a dataset of deprecated packages to evaluate if our approach can help identify the decline in popularity well before the maintainers deprecated the packages~(\Cref{sub:data_deprecated}).